Family Food on the Table

 The gut microbiome — which means all the bacteria, good and bad, that live in your digestive tract — have been found to have ties to all kinds of other aspects of our health.
 Not just digestive stuff, it’s even been linked to mental health.

-Sliced leeks cooking in a pan
+Sliced leeks being cleaned in a bowl of water.

 Anyway, leeks are great fuel for those good bacteria in your gut and I for sure want to keep mine happy.